What is SMSC?

 Spiritual, moral, social and cultural development brings together a diverse area of learning.
 Within our academy, the principles of SMSC play a key role in our interaction and belonging.

-Our ASPIRE values are central to our creative curriculum planning which allows regular opportunities for pupils to discuss, reflect on and express their understanding and development of SMSC.
+Our RAINBOW values are central to our creative curriculum planning which allows regular opportunities for pupils to discuss, reflect on and express their understanding and development of SMSC.
+In our RAINBOW values, the A stands for ASPIRE.

-Our ASPIRE values and expectations will be shared with the children during our Mindful Monday assemblies and then modelled and developed further in class sessions and throughout the school day.
-Children are given a broad range of experiences in all aspects of SMSC which link to our ASPIRE values, supported greatly by our PSHE Matters scheme.
+Our ASPIRE focus and expectations will be shared with the children during our ASPIRE assemblies which will be held on Mondays and then modelled and developed further in class sessions and throughout the school day.
+Children are given a broad range of experiences in all aspects of SMSC which link to our ASPIRE work, supported greatly by our PSHE and RE schemes JIGSAW and Discovery RE as well as our work towards our Rights Respecting Schools award.

 Speaking and being able to eloquently express ourselves is as important as reading, writing and maths.
 Young people need to be able to talk in a range of settings and styles, using a wide vocabulary with fluency.
 We will ensure pupils develop excellent oral communication skills through well-structured and high quality talk in lessons and by spending time building pupils’ confidence so they are able to make friends, form meaningful relationships, be kind to others and find their own voice.